 Lili Wilkinson is a reader and writer of YA literature.
 She is the author of nine books for teenagers, and has a PhD in Creative Writing.» Read more about Lili Wilkinson

-George Ivanoff is the author over 80 books for young people, including many education titles.
+George Ivanoff is the author over 100 books for young people, including many education titles.
 He is best known for his You Choose books — a series of interactive books where the reader gets to make key decisions about how the story progresses.
-He is also author of the Gamers trilogy — teen novels set inside a computer game world.
-His books appear on both the Victorian and NSW Premiers’ Reading Challenge booklists.
+His latest book is the middle grade novel, Monster Island.
+He is also author of the non-fiction Survival Guides, the RFDS Adventures, Meet The Flying Doctors, the OTHER WORLDS series and the Gamers trilogy.
 He enjoys speaking to all age levels, from primary school students through to adults.» Read more about George Ivanoff

 Toni Jordan is the author of four novels.
 The international best-seller Addition was a Richard and Judy Book Club pick and was longlisted for the Miles Franklin Award.
 Fall Girl was published internationally and has been optioned for film, and Nine Days was awarded Best Fiction at the 2012 Indie Awards, was shortlisted for the ABIA Best General Fiction award and was named in Kirkus Review’s top 10 Historical Novels of 2013.
 Our Tiny, Useless Hearts was shortlisted for the Voss Literary Award and longlisted for the International Dublin Literary Award.
 Toni has been widely published in newspapers and magazines and teaching creative writing at Faber Academy.
 Her most recent novel, The Fragments, was published in November 2018.» Read more about Toni Jordan